Israel

 Current environmental issues affecting the Israeli people: limited arable land and limited natural fresh water resources; desertification; air pollution from industrial and vehicle emissions; groundwater pollution from industrial and domestic waste, chemical fertilizers, and pesticides.

-Google maps Israel
+Google Maps Israel

 The capital and other divisions